mikedeace/Outreach/content/tutorials/ruby/beginner/setup.md

 >cd\
 >cd User
 >cd YourUsername
 >cd rubyapp
 >cd ruby sms.rb

 ```
-* If everything is set up fine, you should receive an SMS on the number +254711XYZXYZ which you registered with on your asndbox app. :-)
+* If everything is set up fine, you should receive an SMS on the number +254711XYZXYZ which you registered with on your sandbox app. :-)